evrenvarol/outlook-taskboard/README.md

 # Outlook Taskboard
 Outlook Taskboard is a kanban board style view for Outlook Tasks.

------ aug 2017 ------

-I took BillyMcSkintos' fork of this project as a starting point and made the following changes:
+I found the original Kanban board implemeneted by Evren Varol.
+I looked at the forks and liked the changes by BillyMcSkintos, using the task status instead of folders.
+But he lost the drag&drop feature.

+So I decided to take my own fork and added a bunch of features, and added some options to the configuration file.

+My changes:

 1. Removed Owner and Percentage
 2. Tasks folder is now the Backlog folder
 3. Use new folder 'Kanban' for all the current work: Next, InProgress, Waiting and Done